leishu-qiu/Shell/README.md

 # Shell 2

 The primary source code is located in sh.c.
 Shell 2 is a terminal-based shell that mimics the functionality of the Bash shell.
 It supports a variety of features including safe signal handling, input/output redirection, and the ability to manage jobs in both the foreground and background.
 The shell also includes implementations of numerous Bash builtins.
-Shell 2 can be used just like a regular Bash shell.

 ## Program Structure